-The facility RUO documentation was reviewed for purchases made in June 2022.
+The facility has not used RUO in over 12 months.
+The most recent usage occurred in June 2022.
 Each shipment from the used oil supplier was accompanied by the supplier's documentation demonstrating that the used oil meets the specification levels below, and the documentation includes supplier certification and analytical data.
 Each shipment was screened for halogens and contained the supplied laboratory analysis from Summit Environmental Technologies located in Cuyahoga Falls, OH.